jnikula/piste-on-piste/docs/three-player-snooker-rules.rst

 be awarded either to the preceding player, or both other players, depending on the case, as described later.

-The main difference to other three player snooker rules out there is that the order of play is not fixed.
+The main difference to other three-player snooker rules out there is that the order of play is not fixed.
 Instead, there are *rounds* of one turn per player.
 On every round, the order of play will be from the player with the least points scored to the player with most points.